shubhamsingh11/shubhamsingh11/README.md

 ### Hi there, I'm [Shubham][website] 👋

 ## I'm a Web Developer working primarily on the MERN stack !!
-- 🌱 I’m currently learning Next JS, Progressive Web Applications and levelling up in JavaScript.
+- 🌱 I’m currently learning Next JS, PWA and levelling up in JavaScript.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to play guitar and am a football fan( FC Barcelona fan ) .